John J. Sweeney, AFL-CIO leader who raised unions’ political clout, dies at 86

 According to Bureau of Labor Statistics, only 10.8 percent of U.S. workers were members of unions in 2020, including just 6.3 percent of employees in private industry.

 Mr. Sweeney retired in 2009 and was succeeded by one of his longtime lieutenants, former United Mine Workers leader Richard Trumka.
-In 2011, Mr. Sweeney was awarded the Presidential Medal of Freedom by President Barack Obama.
+Mr. Sweeney later received the 2010 Presidential Medal of Freedom by President Barack Obama.

 This is a develpoing story.
 A complete obituary will follow.